-The Richard Crofts was a Castle class steam trawler built for the Admiralty and launched on 13 June 1918 by Cook Welton & Gemmell of Beverley (Yard No.396).
-Her steel hull measured 125.5’ x 23.5’ x 12.7’, with tonnage of 290 gross and 126 net.
-The vessel was powered by a triple expansion steam engine provided by Amos & Smith of Hull.
+The Richard Crofts was a Castle class steam trawler built for the Admiralty and launched on 13th June 1918 by Cook Welton & Gemmell of Beverley (Yard No.396).
+Her steel hull measured 125.5′ x 23.5′ x 12.7′ and her tonnage was 290 gross tons, 126 net tons.
+She was powered by a triple expansion steam engine provided by Amos & Smith of Hull delivering 86 nominal horse power.
 Her naval number was FY3720 and her official number was 143931.

 The Richard Crofts was requisitioned for war service in August 1939 by the Royal Navy as a minesweeper, pennant No FY530.
-At the conclusion of WW2 she was returned to her owner who decided to put her up for sale in 1946.
-The new owners were Lewis Wilcox and Company of Milford, where she remained until June 1952 with a further sale to Milford Steam Trawlers, her fishing registry moved to Milford Haven as M229.
+At the conclusion of WW2 she was returned to her owner who then sold her in 1946.
+The new owners were Lewis Wilcox and Company of Milford, where she remained until June 1952, with a further sale to Milford Steam Trawlers, her fishing registry moved to Milford Haven as M229.

-The Richard Crofts left Milford Haven on Saturday 14 February 1953 under the command of skipper Harry Rich, his crew numbered 11 hands.
-They headed north for the fishing grounds around the Outer Hebrides where they worked the following week. on the morning of Saturday 20 February sea condition off the west coast were extremely poor, with low visibility and a strong south-westerly gale and heavy seas.
+She departed from Milford Haven on Saturday 14th February 1953 under the command of skipper Harry Rich with his crew of eleven hands.
+They headed north for the fishing grounds around the Outer Hebrides where they worked the following week.
+On the morning of Saturday 20th February sea conditions off the west coast were extremely poor, with low visibility and a strong south-westerly gale and heavy seas.
 Around 06.30 the Richard Crofts ran aground in darkness on the north west coast of the Isle of Coll.
-The coast here is fringed with reefs and offshore rocks making a very dangerous place to run aground.
+The coast here is fringed with reefs and offshore rocks making it a very dangerous place to run aground.

 The trawler ground to a halt around 500 yards offshore at Cornaig Beg beach and was immediately smashed against the many rocks both above and below waterline.
-She canted over to port at 45 degrees with bow north east, the crew immediately made preparations to abandon their vessel.
-The ships boat had been damaged by waves breaking over the wreck, and was jammed against a bulwark.
+She canted over to port at 45 degrees with bow north east.
+The crew immediately made preparations to abandon their vessel.
+The ship’s boat had been damaged by waves breaking over the wreck and was jammed against a bulwark.
 The only other means of escape was a small Carly float which was quickly launched.
-Five crew jumped aboard, closely followed by another five who were pitched into the maelstrom of water when the trawler began to sink.
-They held on as the sea took the float away from the wreck but one by one they disappeared as their grip was wrenched free by the strength of the foaming waves, others were thrown out of the float as it pitched in the heavy surf.
+Five of the crew jumped on the float.
+Another five who were pitched into the maelstrom of water when the trawler began to sink grabbed hold of the float and held on as the sea swept the float away from the wreck but, one by one, they disappeared as their grip, loose with the cold of the freezing sea, was wrenched free by the strength of waves.
+Others were thrown out of the float as it pitched up and down in the heavy surf.

-The skipper had radioed a distress call immediately on going ashore and Barra lifeboat left Castlebay at 07.45 heading for the west coast of Coll, at this stage they were unsure of the exact location of the casualty.
+The skipper had radioed a distress call immediately on going ashore and Barra lifeboat left Castlebay at 07.45 heading for the west coast of Coll unsure of the exact location of the casualty.
 Other vessels including a tug, HMS Relentless made full speed to the area and joined the search, which also included two Shackleton air sea rescue aircraft.
 The skipper and a fireman, Joe Vliestra had remained aboard but they to eventually had to jump overboard as the vessel foundered.
-The story of the crews fate is graphically told by the Daily Record in the cutting below, sad to say of the twelve crew only four survived, helped ashore by local crofters, and attended to by the local GP and nurse.
-As for the eight who perished, two were washed ashore, and six were picked up offshore by the Barra lifeboat.
-The survivors were taken to Oban as were the deceased.
+The story of the crews fate is graphically told by the Daily Record in the cutting below.
+Sad to say of the twelve crew only four survived, helped ashore by local crofters and attended to by the local GP and nurse.
+Two bodies of the eight lost were washed ashore and six more were picked up offshore by the Barra lifeboat.
+The survivors and the eight bodies were taken to Oban.

 The Survivors – Reginald Davis (2nd engineer), Joe Vliestra (Fireman), Hayden Jones (Fireman), Tommy Donovan (Deckhand).